Our Own Private Idaho

 “You’re all right?” said Sean.

-“I was pretty sure I knew before, but now I know.
-What it is that’s going on.
+“I was pretty sure about this before, but now I know… what it is that’s going on.
 When I stopped at the drug store I picked up a kit.”

 “Sean, I’m pregnant.”